Fed up with your children fighting all the time? Learn how to stop the bickering with these effective sibling rivalry

 - Forecast a time in the future when they can play together.
 To appease both kids, remind them that they have plenty of times to play together later in the day.
 That way, the one who wanted to play understands that she just has to wait a little bit.

 As frustrating as it is to witness your kids fighting with each other, finding sibling rivalry solutions isn’t impossible.

 Focus on a strong sibling relationship rather than laying blame or assigning fault to either one.
 Encourage empathy so both kids can understand how the other feels.
 Reassure them that feelings—even difficult ones—are normal, but that they must be expressed in a respectful and kind way.

 Above all, define your expectations about what is and isn’t acceptable in your home.
-Treating each other poorly is never an option, regardless of how each feels, because we can always find a better way to communicate.
+Treating each other poorly is never an option, regardless of how each one feels, because we can always find a better way to communicate.

 My kids will likely still fuss about who gets to hop in the van first or use the quarter-inch Lego piece.
 But at least now they know how to disagree respectfully.

 - 7 Things You Need to Do to Avoid Sibling Jealousy